Fuxfantx/defold-newtable/README.md

 --   newtable(narr,nrec)        -> Create a Lua Table with specified ArrayPart size and HashPart size.
 --   tableupdatesize(table)        -> Update the length cache.
 --   tableappend(table,value)    -> Append an element, and then update the length cache.
---   LEN.discard()                -> Discard the current length cache.
+--   lcdiscard()                -> Discard the current length cache.
 --   LEN[table]                    -> Replace "#table" with this.

 local tu = require("tableutil.main")